angelrbolivar/identity-ops-lab/02-conditional-access.md

 ## What I built

 **CA-01-MFA-All-Users**
 I built this from a blank policy on purpose.
 I needed to click Users, Exclude, Grant, and On myself.
 The templates try to exclude whatever account I am signed in as.
-That would have excluded `admin`. `admin` is the account I work in.
-The exception is `breakglass`.
+That would have excluded `admin`, and `admin` is the account I work in.
+The exclusion I want is `breakglass`.

 All users.
 Exclude Break Glass.
 All cloud apps.
 Require MFA.
 On.

 I turned Security defaults off only after this policy existed.
 Microsoft will not let both run.

 **CA-02-Block-Legacy-Auth**
-I used Microsoft’s “Block legacy authentication” template, then I edited it.
+I used Microsoft's "Block legacy authentication" template, then I edited it.
 The important part of that template is the client list: Exchange ActiveSync and Other clients.
 If I tick Browser by mistake I lock myself out.
 If I tick nothing, the policy does nothing.

 Same exclude: Break Glass.
 Grant: Block.
 On.

 **CA-03-MFA-Admins**
 Same pattern.
-Template for “MFA for admins,” then edit.
+Template for "MFA for admins," then edit.
 It targets directory roles, not all users.
-Break Glass is a Global Admin, so I excluded that *account* or the emergency login would get MFA and the back door would be useless.
+Break Glass is a Global Admin, so I excluded the account.
+Otherwise the emergency login gets an MFA prompt and the back door is useless.

 On.
 It overlaps CA-01.
 That is fine.